DuAtHome/du-just-doing-du/docs/_posts/welcome-to-my-blog.md

 ## About Me

-My name is Du Cheng, I am a software developer that started my journey at a young age, and have turned what I love into what I do full-time.
-Currently, I am working on content aggregation software
+My name is Du Cheng, I am a software developer that started my programmer journey at a young age, and have turned what I love into what I do full-time.
+Currently, I am working on content aggregation software to help speed up my work